GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 The PID file is called `.pid` and is located in the output folder of the run.
 It is deleted when the script completes.
 For details, see [ScriptRun.kt](https://github.com/GEO-BON/bon-in-a-box-pipeline-engine/blob/main/script-server/src/main/kotlin/org/geobon/script/ScriptRun.kt).

-## Setting up DRAC cluster connection
+## Setting up Digital Research Alliance of Canada (DRAC) cluster connection
 To connect to the DRAC automation node, you will need
 - A valid account
 - Manual authorisation from tech support